Dragon8oy/mollusc-themes/README.md

  - Add installer script
  - Change font install method
  - List extensions
+ - Fix terminal profile loading
+ - Add pending kernel updates to motd, add arguement to kernel-notify for it
+ - Add more customisation to dotfile repo
+ - Add a GRUB splash screen to dotfiles
+ - Add dash to dock config to repo and customisation list
+ - Add nautilus config
+ - Add script to install all of the files

 ## Licensing:
  - Fonts contained in `Components/Fonts/` are licensed under `Creative Commons Attribution-ShareAlike 3.0 Unported`, a copy of this is stored in `Components/Fonts/LICENSE.txt`